 While some could argue that Leader’s Intent would be one of the “filters” of the SA process I would disagree.
 I think Leader’s Intent drives all of the systems from the very beginning.
 Thus I propose the proper graphic representation of the system should look more like this.

 Nonetheless I still maintain that the graphic reorientation is still lacking a key piece.
-No doubt that you would accomplish the object, but in the graphic it is implied not explicit.
-And, depending on the situation you may or may not be able to undertake it formally, it may have to be done “on the fly” and not in written form.
-I am of course referring to planning.
+No doubt that you would accomplish the object, but in the graphic it is implied, not explicit.
+And, depending on the situation you may or may not be able to undertake planning process formally, it may have to be done “on the fly” and not in written form.
+I am of course referring to planning as a key element.

 As the invasion unfolds different invading units run into problems getting off the beach for any number of reasons.
 However, since the planning process revealed multiple routes to the town, the local unit leaders can pick alternative routes as the battle unfolds.
-And, those choices can be made without running it up the chain of command because the optional routes are already in the plan.
-And that local leader is still operating within the authorization given through leader’s intent.
+And, those choices can be made without running it up the chain of command because the optional routes are already in the plan…and approved.
+Hence, the local leader on the ground is still operating within the authorization given through leader’s intent.

-Had there been no planning, or formal planning, the alternative routes would not have been ahead of time.
+Had there been no formal planning, the alternative routes would not have been identified ahead of time.
 The leader on the ground would have to discover the optional routes causing loss of time and jeopardizing successful completion of the objective.